-^{}Vhi Insurance uses derivative instruments to hedge foreign exchange and interest rate risks of its portfolio holdings.
+^{}Vhi Insurance uses forward rate contracts to hedge against foreign exchange rate movements and uses interest rate futures to hedge against interest rate movements.

 Income from property (other than for own use) is primarily made up of rent charged by the Company to other Vhi group companies for the use of properties that it owns.